-3) Suspension and Debarment
+2. Suspension and Debarment

-For procurements greater than \$25,000, Subrecipients are required to obtain verification that the Contractor or Vendor has not been suspended or debarred from participation in federal awards prior to entering into the contract (see Section 2.045).
+For procurements of \$25,000 or more, Subrecipients are required to obtain verification that the Contractor or Vendor has not been suspended or debarred from participation in federal awards prior to entering into the contract (see Section 2.045).